-- FCS 1233 PRINCIPLES OF NUTRITION A lecture course covering the practical application of nutrients required for growth and optimal health emphasizing nutrient intake, and food selection.
-Three semester hours credit. - FCS 1253 NUTRITION A lecture course covering the nutrients for normal growth and prevention of major chronic diseases, and applied to the selection of food for ingestion, the metabolic process of digestion, assimilation and absorption, and the applications for healthcare providers.
+- FCS 1233 PRINCIPLES OF NUTRITION A study of nutrients required for growth and optimal health emphasizing recommended nutrient intake, food selection, digestion, absorption, transport, metabolism, and function.
+Three semester hours credit. - FCS 1253 NUTRITION This course is a study of nutrients required for normal growth and applied to the selection of food for ingestion, metabolic process of digestion, assimilation and absorption.
 Three lecture hours.
 Three semester hours credit.